nhsx/skunkworks-bed-allocation/fake_data_generation/README.md

 ### How to run
-Before running ensure your environment is set up as described in: [README.md](../README.md).
+Before running ensure your environment is set up in development mode as described in: [README.md](../README.md#Getting-Started).

 Please note all bash commands listed below assume the working directory is `fake_data_generation` (this directory).